 Notwithstanding the above, the Company believes that the available cash in the Company's bank accounts, anticipated cash from operations, and financing availability from related parties are sufficient to fund our operations for at least the next 12 months.
 The Company's capital requirements for the planned expansion are based on, among other items, geographical specific property costs, team requirements, and marketing steps needed.
 Our expansion shall consist of plans to take over leases of existing Hapi Cafes we currently do not own, as we look to add Hapi Cafes over the next two (2) years.
-If we take over these existing leases, it will require a minimum investment for each lease we take over for each Hapi Café.
-Proceeds received as a result of the anticipated business combination, will allow us to seek these expansion plans.
-Depending on the amount of proceeds we raise as part of the anticipated business combination, we may or may not need or seek additional funding or alter our strategic growth plans after the business combination is effectuated.
+If we take over these existing leases, it will require a minimum investment for each lease we take over for each Hapi Cafe.
+Proceeds received as a result of the anticipated business combination, we may or may not need or seek additional funding or alter our strategic growth plans after the business combination is effectuated.
 There is no guarantee that we will be able to execute on our plans as laid out above.